Expanding continual few-shot learning benchmarks to include recognition of specific instances: Experimental method

 \subsubsection{Learning with replay}

-A core objective of this research is to test the concept of CLS \cite{McClelland1995, OReilly2014, Kumaran2016} replay in CFSL.
-In CLS, a short term memory (STM) stores recent representations of stimuli in a highly non-interfering manner.
-Interleaved replay to a long term memory (LTM), which is assumed to be an iterative statistical learner, enables improved learning and retention of that knowledge.

-We utilise a simple circular buffer as STM.
-It is an idealised version of a Hippocampal STM, and as such sets an upper bound on replay benefit, which serves as a useful first test of the concept.
-The buffer is idealised in the sense that it provides perfect memorization and recall of input.
-It would be interesting to use a biologically plausible STM such as AHA \cite{Kowadlo2019, Kowadlo2020, Kowadlo2021}, which we leave for future work.

-A disadvantage of the buffer implementation is the use of a naive nearest neighbour lookup for recall, whereas AHA is better able to generalise i.e. recall a previous exemplar from a novel exemplar presented as a cue.
-Another disadvantage is that the buffer stores the full input images.
-An algorithm such as AHA has the potential to store more abstract embeddings, with additional memory efficiency benefits.

-The VGG baseline is the most straightforward and appropriate model to pair with a short term memory in a CLS architecture.
-The architecture is shown in Figure~\ref{fig:replay}.
-In the original CFSL task without a replay buffer, the VGG is pre-trained on a background set of images.
-During the CFSL few-shot phase, when a support set is presented during training, it is used to fine-tune the VGG.
-When using replay, there are two stages.
+As described in `\nameref{sec:related_work}', replay methods have been applied to continual learning \cite{Parisi2019, bagus_investigation_2021}, and more recently to continual few-shot learning \cite{wu_continual_2022, wang_few-shot_2021}.
+In this work, we created a very simple replay mechanism to provide initial exploration of the performance benefit of replay methods.
+It was applied to the Pretrain+Tune method and is referred to as Pretrain+Tune+Replay.

+The Pretrain+Tune+Replay architecture is shown in Fig~\ref{fig:replay}.
+The long-term memory (VGG network) is augmented with a short-term memory (STM), consisting of a circular buffer, in which new memories replace older memories in a FIFO (first in, first out) manner.
+The STM stores samples from recent tasks and replays them by interleaving samples from the STM with samples from current tasks during fine-tuning.
+The process is divided into two stages.
 First, the current support set is stored in the STM, adding to recent support sets. $b$ is the buffer size, measured in support sets, and is a tuneable hyperparameter.
-Second, the VGG is trained using the current support set, as well as samples randomly drawn from the replay buffer.
-The number of samples is determined by a second hyperparameter $k$.
-We conducted a hyperparameter search to optimise for $b$ and $k$ across the different experiments.
+Second, the network is trained using the current support set, as well as samples randomly drawn from the replay buffer.
+The number of samples is determined by a second hyperparameter $p$.
+The hyperparameter search was expanded to include both $b$ and $p$ in the replay experiments.

-Adding the replay buffer increased the memory requirements.
-For some experiments, we reduced the number of fine-tuning training steps to make it possible to run within our hardware constraints.
-Replay requires more than 1 support set, and so it is not relevant for one of the configurations of the instance tests, Experiment 1, which contains only 1 support set.
+In this initial exploration of replay for CFSL, we applied it only to the Pretrain+Tune method.
+Replay fits naturally, as weights are already adapted during fine-tuning and it follows the precedent of other replay methods in the literature (see `\nameref{sec:related_work}').
+In contrast, the conceptual approach of ProtoNets is to meta-learn a fixed embedding using a wide spread of classes from a background data set and generalise well from that, without further modifications.
+Replay for ProtoNets would be an interesting challenge for future work.